PythonCoderAS/mal-forum-thread-next-post/README.md

 # mal-forum-thread-next-post

-A userscript for determing the next post in a counting game on the MyAnimeList forum games board.
+A userscript for determining the next post in a counting game on the MyAnimeList forum games board.